 John Huffaker, Vice Chancellor and General Counsel, 2012.
 B.S., Texas Tech, 1970; J.D., 1974.

-Scotty W. Cooksey, Interim Vice Chancellor for Institutional Advancement; Interim Chief Operating Officer, 1997.
+Scotty W. Cooksey, Interim Vice Chancellor for Institutional Advancement; Interim Chief Operating Officer for Texas Tech Foundation, 1997.
 B.B.
-A.,
+A., Texas Tech, 1980.

 Michael S. Molina, Vice Chancellor for Facilities Planning and Construction, 2010.
 B. Arch., Texas Tech, 1991.